 No, it cannot.
 In consideration of the type of material, the laser is only suitable for surface or deep marking.

-As a rule, it is less than 1.0 mm, while marble can be also excavated a number of mm: it is just a question of operating times.
+As a rule, it is less than 1.0 mm, while marble can also be excavated more: it is only a matter of execution time.

-The average time for working depends on the size of the pattern to be performed and on the type of working: marking is obviously faster than cutting.
+The average processing time depends on the size of the drawing to be carried out and the type of processing: the marking is obviously faster than the cutting.

-Leather with higher thickness, if cut or decorated with openwork, requires longer working times.
+Leather with higher thickness, if cut or decorated with openwork, requires longer processing times.